Connect with us

 What kind of leader are you?

 In an article for Inc., Steve Cody, who co-founded the marketing agency Peppercomm, recalls when his company was set to take up a new space.
-At that point, he “decided the new space should reflect my self-deprecating, somewhat irreverent ways as well as my personal hobby of performing stand-up comedy”, as he reasoned that “a comfortable Steve is a productive Steve.”
+At that point, he “decided the new space should reflect my self-deprecating, somewhat irreverent ways as well as my personal hobby of performing the stand-up comedy,” as he reasoned that “a comfortable Steve is a productive Steve.”